jedlimlx/Muon-Tomography-AI/README.md

 inaccuracies in the muon momentum or a limited detector resolution.
 We hope that this research will spark further investigations into the potential of deep learning to revolutionise this field.

 Our dataset can be found https://www.kaggle.com/datasets/tomandjerry2005/muons-scattering-dataset.
+The code for data generation can be found at https://github.com/jedlimlx/Muons-Data-Generation.

 The weights of the best performing models of each dosage at released under GitHub Releases.
 To load the model, run
 ```python